When does NIP transfer from fields to henselian expansions?: Separably closed residue fields

 \section{Separably closed residue fields}

 In this section, we give a partial answer to Question \ref{mainq} in case the residue field is separably closed.
 Recall that when $(K,v)$ is henselian and the residue field is not separably closed, we may add a symbol for $\mathcal{O}_v$ to \emph{any} NIP field structure on $K$ and obtain an NIP structure.
-First, we note that we cannot expect the same when it comes to separably closed residue fields: \begin{Thm}[{\cite[Theorem 6.1]{Joh13}}] Let $K$ be an algebraically closed field and $v_1$ and $v_2$ two independent valuations on $K$.
-Then $(K,v_1,v_2)$ has IP in $\mathcal{L}_\mathrm{ring}\cup \{\mathcal{O}_1\} \cup \{\mathcal{O}_2\}$. \end{Thm} Note that there are of course examples of algebraically closed fields with independent valuations: \begin{Ex} Let $\mathbb{Q}^\mathrm{alg}$ be an algebraic closure of $\mathbb{Q}$ and let $p\neq l$ be prime.
-Consider a prolongation $v_p$ (respectively $v_l$) of the $p$-adic (respectively $l$-adic) valuation on $\mathbb{Q}$ to $\mathbb{Q}^\mathrm{alg}$.
-Then $v_p$ and $v_l$ are independent, thus the bi-valued field $(\mathbb{Q},v_p,v_l)$ has IP. \end{Ex}
+First, we note that we cannot expect the same when it comes to separably closed (residue) fields: \begin{Ex}[{\cite[Example 5.5]{HHJ19}}] Let $K$ be a separably closed field and assume that $v_1$ and $v_2$ are two independent valuations on $K$.
+Then $(K,v_1,v_2)$ has IP in $\mathcal{L}_\mathrm{ring}\cup \{\mathcal{O}_1\} \cup \{\mathcal{O}_2\}$. \end{Ex}